Guardianship

 Visitation Rights

-Under the Family Law Act, visitation rights are referred to as “parenting time” or, in a more limited context, “contact”.
-Parenting time is the time that a child is with a guardian as allocated under an agreement or court order.
-Subject to an order that provides otherwise, a guardian exercising parenting time also has the right to make day-to-day decisions affecting the child and to have day-to-day care, control and supervision of the child.
+Under the Family Law Act, subject to an order that provides otherwise, a guardian exercising parenting time also has the right to make day-to-day decisions affecting the child and to have day-to-day care, control and supervision of the child.
 Time spent with a child by a person who is not a guardian (which may, in some instances, include a parent of that child) is referred to as “contact”.
 The rights of a person who has only contact with a child are much less significant than those of a guardian exercising parenting time with that child.
+Under the Divorce Act, decision-making responsibility may be allocated to either spouse, to both spouses, or a person other than a spouse, who is a parent of the child, standss in the place of a parent, or intends to stand in the place of a parent.